jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 I had advanced through the ranks in the Boy Scouts of America.
 Each new rank promotion included two interviews:
 * A one-on-one intervew with your Scoutmaster.
-* A group interview with the Board of Review, which varied from your Troop's Patrol Leaders, who were your fellow Scouts, but a few years older, the Troop Committee, which was usually a few fathers of boys in the Troop, and for the top rank of Eagle, a District Committee of people you generally did not know.
+* A group interview with the Board of Review, which varied based upon your next rank including:
+    * Your Troop's Patrol Leaders, who were your fellow Scouts, but a few years older
+    * The Troop Committee, which was usually a few fathers of boys in the Troop
+    * For the top rank of Eagle, a District Committee of people you generally did not know.

 Most kids passed, but a few had to regroup and try again.

-A question about any previous Scout achievement was fair game.
+A question about any previous Scout achievement was fair game:
-The Patrol Leaders could be viscious in trying to stump you.
+* The Patrol Leaders could be viscious in trying to stump you.
-The Troop Committe reviews were usually pretty easy.
-The dads generally asked generic Scouting questions or about how school was going.
+* The Troop Committe reviews were usually pretty easy.
+The dads generally asked generic Scouting questions or how school was going.
-The District Committee review wasn't viscious, but it was through.
+* The District Committee review wasn't viscious, but it was through.
 There was usually a question about personal character rather than a Scouting achievement.
 I was asked how my fellow classmates would know that I was an Eagle in school even when I wasn't wearing my Scout uniform.

 When you've gone through a process like this as a teenager, job interviews don't feel nearly as intimidating.

+**Practice makes perfect.**
-Not everyone goes through this process, but practice makes perfect.
+Not everyone goes through the Scouting process.
+There are other alternatives.

 ## Friends
+Many of your classmates are going through the same internship interview process with you.
+Set up mock interviews among each other.

 ## Career Center
+If your university has a Career Center, they will often offer mock interviews.
+Schedule one or more there.

-## Generative AI Practice
+## Generative AI
+This is a relatively

 # Career Fair